Pavan-1997/AWS_ECR/README.md

 Elastic in AWS means highly scalable and available.

-Similar to other Container Registries as DockerHub, Quay.io, GCR, GHCR - these are used to store the Docker Images.
+It is similar to other Container Registries as DockerHub, Quay.io, GCR, GHCR - these are used to store the Docker Images.

 ![image](https://github.com/Pavan-1997/AWS_ECR/assets/32020205/89c3b9c5-c0fe-41ed-b296-e27f8b355dcd)